Putley Open Gardens the annual opening of Putley residents gardens to the public

 Putley Open Gardens showing a view of Putley Church from the west

-PUTLEY CHURCHYARD
+PUTLEY CHURCH

 The majority of trees in the churchyard were planted in the 1870s, many only introduced in the country 20 or 30 years earlier.
 One yew is over 500 years old.